lucee/lucee-docs/docs/recipes/function-listeners.md

 <!--
 {
-  "title": "Promises",
+  "title": "Function Listeners",
   "id": "function-listener",
   "since": "6.1",
-  "description": "This document explains how to use a fPromises in Lucee.", "keywords": [
+  "description": "This document explains how to use a Function Listeners in Lucee.", "keywords": [
     "parallel",
     "async",